GuillaumeMougeot/biom3d/README.md

 The goal of nnUNet is to automatically configured the training of a U-Net deep learning model for 3D semantic segmentation.

-For developers, this implementation is more flexible than the original nnUNet implementation: easier to read/understand and easier to edit.
+This implementation is more flexible for developers than the original nnUNet implementation: easier to read/understand and easier to edit.

 This implementation does not include ensemble learning and the possibility to use 2D U-Net or 3D-Cascade U-Net.
 However, these options could easily be adapted for this implementation if needed.